-It took some tinkering before these snowballs domes of fuzzy Day-Glo pinkness became the Marilyn Monroe of the snack rack.
+It took some tinkering before these sno balls of fuzzy Day-Glo pinkness became the Marilyn Monroe of the snack rack.
 Hostess Sno Balls were originally chocolate cupcakes covered with ho-hum white marshmallow and shredded coconut, hence the name.
 But not long after, Hostess decided to jazz them up by tinting the shreds of coconut feather boa pink.
-It wasn’t until 1950 that the icing on the cake, so to speak—that is the cream filling as well as frosting— was added.
+It wasn’t until 1950 that the icing on the cake, so to speak—that is the crème filling as well as frosting— was added.

 Although Sno Balls still turn heads after all these years, I’ve given them a face-lift using a richer, moister, more sophisticated cake made from Dutch-processed cocoa that’s slathered with an ethereally light Italian meringue.–David Leite

-- 1 stick (4 ounces) unsalted butter, at room temperature, plus more for the molds
+- 1 stick unsalted butter, at room temperature, plus more for the molds

 - 3/4 cup all-purpose flour, plus more for the molds